Lolita (1997 film): Release

-Lolita premiered at the San Sebastian Film Festival on September 19, 1997.
+Lolita premiered at the San Sebastián International Film Festival on September 19, 1997.
 It opened to the public in Italy on September 26, 1997, and grossed $676,987 from 98 screens in key Italian cities in its opening weekend, placing fourth at the Italian box office.

-In the United States, it was first shown on TV via Showtime on August 2, 1998, after very scarce promotion, and premiered at 9 PM, with a brief introduction by Lyne.
-The following night, a Q&A with Adrian Lyne premiered along with a 16-minute making-of documentary, "The Lolita Story".
-Due to the difficulty in securing a distributor, the film received a limited theatrical run in the US on September 25, 1998, in order to qualify for awards.
-The film grossed $19,492 in its opening weekend and $1,147,784 in total in the United States and Canada. against an estimated $62 million budget.
+In the United States, the film was first shown on the cable network Showtime on August 2, 1998, after very scarce promotion, and premiered at 9 PM, with a brief introduction by Lyne.
+The following night, a Q&A with Lyne premiered along with a 16-minute making-of documentary, "The Lolita Story".
+Due to the difficulty in securing a distributor, the film received a limited theatrical run in the U.S. on September 25, 1998, in order to qualify for awards.
+Similarly, Lolita was met with much controversy in Australia, where it was not given a theatrical release until April 1999.
+The film grossed $19,492 on its opening weekend and $1,147,784 in total in the United States and Canada. against an estimated $62 million budget.

 Showtime owned the film's U.S. distribution rights for five years until the contract's expiration in 2003.
 The film has not been released on home video or television in the United States since.
 However, the film is now streaming on Hulu as of 2025 and Tubi as of 2024.
 All non-U.S. home video releases were distributed by the film's original distributor, Pathé.